Sarzorus/chart/README.md

 The source code includes both server and client side code as well as deployment scripts and documentation.

+This project is a portfolio piece.
+For Javascript coding stlye see client/script directory.

 ## Charts Development is planned as follows

 1. Display time series data and mathematical functions on the same chart.